Search for Higgs boson exotic decays into Lorentz-boosted light bosons in the four-$\tau$ final state at $\sqrt{s}=13$ TeV with the ATLAS detector: Conclusion

 \section{Conclusion}

-This Letter presents the first ATLAS search for exotic Higgs boson decays in the $H\to aa\to \tau^+\tau^-\tau^+\tau^-$ final state in the mass range $4\,\GeV < m_a < 15\,\GeV$.
+This letter presents the first ATLAS search for exotic Higgs boson decays in the $H\to aa\to \tau^+\tau^-\tau^+\tau^-$ final state, where $a$ is a new light scalar with a mass range of $4\,\GeV < m_a < 15\,\GeV$.
 The analysis was performed using the 140~\ifb\ of \pp collision data collected between 2015 and 2018 with the ATLAS detector at the LHC.
 For the first time in ATLAS, a muon-removal technique is used to reconstruct merged di-$\tau$ decays.
 No significant excess of data over the background expectation is observed.
 Upper limits at 95\% CL are set on $(\sigma(H)/\sigma_{\text{SM}}(H))\times\mathcal{B}(H\to aa\to 4\tau)$, ranging from 0.03 to 0.10 depending on $m_a$.
+This measurement significantly improved previous similar measurements.